Step parent adoptions in Queensland

 - The child is old than 5 years and younger than 17 years

-An application in relation to a child who has turned 17 but is not yet 18 may be accepted in some circumstances, only if Adoption Services Queensland (ASQ) is satisfied that there is enough time to complete the process before the child turns 18, and the grounds for making an adoption order are likely to exist.
+An application in relation to a child who has turned 17 but is not yet 18 may be accepted in some circumstances, only if Adoption Services Queensland (ASQ) are satisfied that there is enough time to complete the process.
+It needs to be complete before the child turns 18, and the grounds for making an adoption order are likely to exist.

 The court process